BIOP/ijp-imagetoatlas/registration.md

 * `f` = display fused transform and fixed image (toggle)
 * `t` = transform the image or not (toggle)

-You can check [BigWarp documentation](https://imagej.net/plugins/bigwarp) for more information about its interface.
+You can check [BigWarp documentation](https://imagej.net/plugins/bigwarp) for more information about its interface, or look at the [relevant part in the youtube tutorial](https://www.youtube.com/watch?v=sERGONVw4zE&t=2534s).

 After editing a registration, you can export it again (to QuPath for instance), and reload it.